staheri14/Guard/README.md

 ## Taking measurements
 The logs emitted by every node is located at the `out/logs` directory in `csv` format.
 If the nodes are executed in different machines, the files need to be collected from every machine to a central location.
+We recommend using `scp`.

-Then, we can make use of the provided Python scripts to take measurements
+After every log file is collected at a single location, we can make use of the provided Python scripts to take measurements